kubevirt/kubevirt.github.io/pages/quickstart_kind.md

 If you get an **N**, follow the instructions described [here](https://docs.fedoraproject.org/en-US/quick-docs/using-nested-virtualization-in-kvm/index.html){:target="_blank"} for enabling it.

 **Note** that nested virtualization is not mandatory for testing KubeVirt, but makes things smoother.
-If for any reason it can't be enabled, don't forget to enable emulation as shown in the *Check for the Virtualization Extensions* section.
+If for any reason it can't be enabled, don't forget to enable emulation as shown in the *[Check for the Virtualization Extensions](#check-for-the-virtualization-extensions)* section.

 Let's begin, normally, Kind can be started with default values and those will be enough to run this quickstart guide.

-For examle to create a basic cluster of 1 node you can use the following command:
+For example to create a basic cluster of 1 node you can use the following command:

 ```bash
 $ kind create cluster # Default cluster context name is `kind`.